 - Cascade the scorecard to the business unit or person level

 Pitfall: Using Only Lagging Indicators

 Another frequent problem is that most indicators on scorecard are lagging ones.
 They measure what already happened but don’t give you a clue about how to improve the results.

 Solution?
 You need both leading and lagging indicators.

 Pitfall: Focusing on Measuring but not on Strategy

 This is not obvious, but what matters is your strategy and business goals.
 KPIs are important, but don’t focus on them too much.
 When dealing with KPIs, it is important to keep the big picture in sight.

 What is a problem about doing scorecards in spreadsheets?
 These scorecards might look nice, but there is one big pitfall about using them:

 - When you need to change your scorecard, add some new data, or update an existing one, you will face the problem of its maintenance.

-Spreadsheet tools are affordable, as Excel or OpenOffice’s versions are on each desktop, but it is not a recommended tool for a business scorecard.
-If you are interested in learning the details and facts, check out this article.
+Spreadsheet tools are affordable as Excel or OpenOffice’s versions are on each desktop, but it is not a recommended tool for a business scorecard.
+If you are interested in learning the details and alternatives, check out this article.